What you'll need Resident Hand Book

-One level of appeal within the CLCM conduct system.
+One level of appeal within the CLC conduct system.

-representative, and may be a resident, faculty or staff member,
+a representative, and may be a resident, family member, or other

-potential for conflict of interest; however, the RA can serve as
+potential for conflict of interest; however, CLC staff can serve

-a resource for residents before and after the conduct meeting.
+as a resource for residents before and after the conduct

 The support person may not have a conflict of interest with the